nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ## 10. Contact Us

-Our team is committed to delivering a high-quality product, so we'd love to hear from you if you have any feedback or enquires!
+Our team is committed to delivering a high-quality product, so we'd love to hear from you if you have any feedback or enquiries!

 Please feel free to contact us at [myinsurec@gmail.com](myinsurec@gmail.com).